plvu99/Sales-Performance-and-Customer-Behavior-Analysis-Using-SQL/README.md

 Retail companies collect large volumes of transactional data, but without structured analysis it can be difficult to understand:

-* Which customers generate the most revenue
+* which customers generate the most revenue
-* Which products or orders drive the highest sales value
+* which products or orders drive the highest sales value
-* Which employees or offices perform best
+* which employees or offices perform best
-* How sales performance changes over time
+* how sales performance changes over time
-* Which products may face inventory risks
+* which products may face inventory risks

 This project addresses these questions by analyzing relational sales data to identify key performance drivers and operational opportunities.